(xvi) Provisions, Contingent Liabilities and Contingent Assets

 (a) the demerger of the Demerged Undertaking (i.e. Graphite Business) from the Company into the Resulting Company on a going concern basis and issue of equity shares by the Resulting Company to the shareholders of the Company in consideration thereof, and

-Taking into consideration the business needs, the board of directors of the Transferor Company vide its resolution dated 10 March 2025 has approved the execution of definitive agreements in connection with the issue of further shares to proposed investors.
+Taking into consideration the business needs, the board of directors of the Transferor Company vide its resolution dated March 10, 2025 has approved the execution of definitive agreements in connection with the issue of further shares to investors.

-Pending receipt of final approvals, no adjustments have been made in the financial statements for the year ended 31st March 2025.
+Pending receipt of final approvals from NCLT, no adjustments have been made in the standalone financial statements for the financial year ended March 31,2026.

 |